cau-placc/julia-curry/README.md

     argument `n` to this option.
 In this case, the main function will be executed `n` times after its first execution and the average execution time will be printed.

+To see a list of all options, execute

+    > c2j --help

 Stand-alone execution